Rabbi Gaylia R. Rooks

-Rabbi Rooks directs worship and ritual and oversees all the music offered at The Temple.
-Along with Dr. Louie Bailey, the Music Director, she directs Shir Chadash, The Temple’s volunteer choir.
+When Rabbi Rooks was a full time Rabbi, she directed worship and ritual and oversaw all the music offered at The Temple.
+Along with Dr. Louie Bailey, the Music Director, she directed Shir Chadash, The Temple’s volunteer choir.
 In 2012, she released her second collection of original Jewish music on CD titled Sukkat Shalom: Shelter of Peace.
 All the money from the sale of CDs goes to the WHAS Crusade for Children, the largest independent charitable fundraising organization in the country, raising almost six million dollars each year for special needs children in the Kentucky and Southern Indiana region.

 Rabbi Rooks is seen regularly on “Moral Side of the News,” the WHAS-TV Interfaith Panel which is broadcast on local television and to 38 states on radio.
 She also serves on the clergy allocations committee of the “WHAS Crusade For Children.”

 Rabbi Rooks has been an adjunct faculty member at Spalding University Graduate School Department of Religion, the Louisville Presbyterian Theological Seminary, and Indiana University Southeast.
 She also serves as co-chair and founding member of STAR – Systematic Treatment of Autism and Related Disorders at the Weisskopf Child Evaluation Center, a division of the University of Louisville School of Medicine Department of Pediatrics.